Elhebert/HaveYouAMovie/README.md

 #HaveYouAMovie 2.0.0

-Big badass rework in progress.
+Big bad ass rework in progress.

 Switching from :
-- procédural php
+- procedural php
 - jQuery + ajax

 to :